-The Company is focused on acquisition, exploration, development, production and / or sales of crude oil and natural gas resources.
+The Company is focused on acquisition, exploration, development, production and / or sales of hydrocarbon resources.

-There are significant uncertainties regarding the market prices for crude oil and natural gas and the availability of equity and / or other financing for the purposes of acquisition, exploration, development, production and / or sales activities.
-The future performance of the Company is largely tied to the acquisition, exploration, development and production of the VMM-37 Block that may be proven successful; associated regulatory actions, including approval of permits and work programs to drill, stimulate and produce wells, associated sales of crude oil and / or natural gas and overall financial markets.
+There are significant uncertainties regarding the market prices for hydrocarbons and the availability of equity and / or other financing for the purposes of acquisition, exploration, development, production and / or sales activities.
+The future performance of the Company is largely tied to the successful, exploration, development and production of the VMM-37 Block; associated regulatory actions, including approval of permits and work programs to drill, stimulate and produce wells; associated sales of hydrocarbons and overall financial markets.
 Financial and commodities markets are likely to be volatile, reflecting ongoing concerns about the stability of the global economy and global growth prospects.
 Uncertainties in financial and commodities markets and delays in regulatory actions have also led to increased difficulties in borrowing and raising funds.
-Oil companies worldwide have been materially and adversely affected by these trends.
+Energy companies worldwide have been materially and adversely affected by these trends.
 As a result, the Company might have difficulties raising equity and / or other capital without excessively diluting the interests of existing shareholders.
-These trends may limit the ability of the Company to further explore and / or develop crude oil and / or natural gas resources discovered on the VMM-37 Block.
+These trends may limit the ability of the Company to further explore and / or develop hydrocarbon resources discovered on the VMM-37 Block.